100+ Unique Fundraising Ideas that Work

 OK, so a bake sale may not sound like a unique fundraising idea!
 Bake sales have been used for decades to help raise money for charities and schools because everyone needs to eat.
 Here are some creative ideas on how to use food to fundraise.

 - Classic Bake Sales: A classic that’s been used for years, you can bake pies, cookies, or other items and sell them to raise funds.
 Consider offering gluten-free, low sugar, and dairy-free options, so everyone can enjoy a treat.

 - Goody Baskets: Pack baskets full of candy, cookie dough, chips, and baked goods and sell them.
 Another idea for a successful fundraiser is to sell raffle tickets with baskets as the prize.

 - Dinner Galas: Host a themed fundraising gala event, including a silent auction and great entertainment.
 Recruit sponsors to help cover expenses and provide marketing opportunities.

 - Chili Cook-offs: People love to show off their chili recipes.
 Charge per bowl or plate, and give the winner a cash prize.
 This event can also be run as a nonprofit crowdfunding campaign.

 - Pizza Party: Pizza parties have a wide appeal because everyone loves pizza.
 Charge by the slice or whole pie, with the profits going to raise funds for your charity.

 - Potluck Dinners: Great for school or church fundraisers, have everyone bring a dish to the potluck.
 Sell tickets for each plate and drinks.

 - Coffee & Doughnuts: An easy one to set up, and great for winter.
 Sell coffee and doughnuts outside construction areas, grocery stores, shops, or schools to raise funds.

 - Farm to Table Dinners: If your community has local farmers and organic producers, hosting a farm-to-table fundraiser is a unique fundraising idea that speaks highly of your organization.

-- Baked Goods at the Game: Sell various baked goods and other goodies at your local or high school sports games, with proceeds going to raise funds for your charity.
+- Baked Goods at the Game: Sell baked goods, chocolate bars, and other goodies at your local or high school sports games, with proceeds going to raise funds for your charity.